 2. Sticky IP sessions

-Sticky session provides you with port range.
-If you use sticky session you can use any port(s) in ports range to connect to the proxy server (endpoint).
-You can also download your filtered list of domain:ports by clicking on ‘Download the list’.
+Besides, when you’re using a sticky session, you can use any port(s) in the ports range to connect to the proxy server (endpoint).
+You can also download your filtered list of domain:ports by clicking on Download the list.

 The most popular countries have up to 10,000 ports for sticky IPs.
-For example, it.smartproxy.com: 25762 will give the same Italian IP address for up to 10 minutes.
+For example, it.smartproxy.com: 25762 will allow you to use the same Italian IP address for up to 30 minutes.
 Please note that this endpoint (it.smartproxy.com) has 10,000 sticky ports, from 20001 to 29999.